YOUR TRADE MARK FAQ ANSWERED

-Intellectual property can be complex to understand.
+This glossary of terms is designed to help you better understand intellectual property and its complexities.
 To help make the work we do a little clearer, here are the answers to some of the questions we are most frequently asked by clients.

 A trade mark protects any sign or symbol that allows your customers to tell you apart from your competitors.
 You can apply to register a name, logo, slogan, domain name, shape, colour or sound.